Flu (Influenza) Vaccine

 Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness, and at times can lead to death.
 The flu is different from a cold.
 The flu usually comes on suddenly.
 People who have the flu often experience fever, chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue (tiredness).
 Some people may have vomiting and diarrhea, though this is more common in children than adults.

-Some people, such as senior citizens, young children, and people with certain health conditions, are at high risk for serious flu complications.
+Some people, such as people over age 65, young children, and those with certain health conditions, are at high risk for serious flu complications.
 The best way to prevent the flu is by getting vaccinated each year with a flu shot.

 What is the flu shot?

-This season's vaccine protects against the three influenza viruses that research indicates will be most common during the season.
-This includes an influenza A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B (Hib) virus.
+This season's vaccine protects against three or four influenza viruses that research indicates will be most common during the season.
+This includes an influenza A (H1N1) virus, an influenza A (H3N2) virus, and 1 or 2 influenza B viruses.

 The vaccine takes effect approximately two weeks after it has been administered as antibodies (substances in the blood that protect against infection) accumulate and provide protection against influenza.
-Therefore, you may be susceptible to influenza during the two weeks after your flu shot.
+Therefore, it is important to get a flu vaccine before the flu begins to circulate in your area as you may be susceptible to influenza during the two weeks after your flu shot.

 Seniors ages 65 and older have a higher risk for developing complications from the flu and account for more than 60% of the flu-related hospitalizations each year.
 Recent studies show that people ages 65+ may not respond as well to standard-dose flu shots because they do not produce as high of an antibody response following vaccination as do younger people.
 People with low antibody levels may be at higher risk of catching the flu.

-Fluzone High-Dose vaccine is designed specifically for patients ages 65+ and works by improving the production of antibodies in order to provide a stronger immune response to the flu than traditional vaccines.
-Like the standard flu shot, Fluzone High-Dose is given as an injection in the arm and the side effects are similar, though some patients may experience increased redness around the injection site.
+There are vaccines, such as Fluzone High-Dose and FLUAD, designed specifically for patients ages 65+ and works by improving the production of antibodies in order to provide a stronger immune response to the flu than traditional vaccines.
+Like the standard flu shot, these vaccines are given as an injection in the arm and the side effects are similar, though some patients may experience increased pain, redness, or swelling around the injection site compared to standard dose flu vaccines.

 Who should get a flu shot?